Book a Call

 Quality-based positioning strategy

 This tactic puts quality and excellence centre stage.
 Brands that follow it focus on workmanship, premium materials, and rock-solid performance.
-Rolex is a top example of a quality-based positioning strategy, known for craftsmanship that justifies higher price points.
+Rolex is a top example of quality-based positioning strategy, known for craftsmanship that justifies higher price points.
 Showcasing quality like this can earn you a reputation for being dependable, which often earns a loyal audience.

 Price-based positioning strategy